Queen Elizabeth II Dies Aged 96 - UrduPoint

 Buckingham Palace announced her death in a short statement, triggering 10 days of national mourning and an outpouring of tributes to her long life and record-breaking reign.

-"The Queen died peacefully at Balmoral this afternoon," Buckingham Palace said in a statement at 6:30 pm (1730 GMT).
+"The Queen died peacefully at Balmoral this afternoon," said the statement issued at 6:30 pm (1730 GMT).

+From the steps of 10 Downing Street, Prime Minister Liz Truss mourned "the passing of the second Elizabethan age" nearly 500 years after the first and concluded: "God save the king."
+Charles himself called his mother's death "a moment of the greatest sadness for me and all members of my family".

+"We mourn profoundly the passing of a cherished Sovereign and a much-loved Mother," he added in a statement signed "His Majesty the King".

-The queen's death came after the palace announced on Thursday that doctors were "concerned" for her health and recommended she stayed under medical supervision.
+"I know her loss will be deeply felt throughout the country, the Realms and the Commonwealth and by countless people around the world." - Seismic change - The queen's death came after the palace announced earlier on Thursday that doctors were "concerned" for her health and recommended she stay under medical supervision.

 All her children -- Charles, Princess Anne, 72, Prince Andrew, 62, and Prince Edward, 58, flocked to her Scottish Highland retreat, Balmoral.

-They were joined by Charles's sons, Prince William, and his estranged brother Prince Harry.
+They were joined by Charles's elder son, Prince William, and William's estranged brother Prince Harry.

+Just two days earlier, the queen performed one of her core ceremonial functions as head of state, appointing Truss as the 15th prime minister of her reign, which started with Winston Churchill in Downing Street.

-One photograph of the meeting sparked alarm, showing a deep purple bruise on the monarch's right hand.
+One photograph of the meeting with Truss sparked alarm, showing a deep purple bruise on the monarch's right hand.

-- Seismic change - Queen Elizabeth II came to the throne aged just 25 in 1952 in the aftermath of World War II, joining a world stage dominated by political figures from China's Mao Zedong to Soviet leader Joseph Stalin and US president Dwight D. Eisenhower.
+Queen Elizabeth II came to the throne aged just 25 in 1952 in the exhausted aftermath of World War II, joining a world stage dominated by political figures from China's Mao Zedong to Soviet leader Joseph Stalin and US president Harry S. Truman.

 Her 70-year reign straddled two centuries of seismic social, political and technological upheaval.